rd-sharma7/github-comment-symbols/README.md

 **for making these**

-use these & write comment if get confused.
+use these & write a comment if get confused.
 >`write` for this  use --> words inside apostrophi { ` }

 > * [x]  for check box use-->  `* [x]`